YousefED/SyncedStore/docs/docs/react.md

 The `useSyncedStore` hook is pretty smart.
 It automatically detects which properties of `state` you use in your React component.

 If you only read from `state.todos[0].title`, your component rerenders _if and only if_ the title of the first "todo" changes, whether that's by you or by a remote user.
-So if another property changes (e.g.: a different todo item), your component doesn't rerender, which can save a huge performance overhead in your application, whilst keeping it easy to build your app!
+So, when another property changes (e.g.: a different todo item), your component doesn't rerender.
+Preventing these unnecessary rerenders improves the performance of your app.

 :::info Learning more (advanced)

-You can also pass a nested object (`store.vehicles`) or a Yjs object (e.g.: `Y.Doc`, `Y.Array` or `Y.Map`) to the `useSyncedStore` method.
+You can also pass a nested object (`store.vehicles`) or a Yjs object (e.g.: `Y.Doc`, `Y.Array` or `Y.Map`) to the `useSyncedStore` method (for example, if you're already using Yjs in your app and just want to utilize SyncedStore's more idiomatic API).

 To learn more, the `useSyncedStore` is actually a wrapper for `useReactive`, from the [reactive library](https://github.com/yousefED/reactive).
 :::